TOEFL Vs IELTS – Which one is better for me?

 Simplifying the matter, the choice between TOEFL and IELTS depends on the following criteria:

 - c) Your specific strengths and weaknesses

 However, if you are headed for UK or Australia for higher education, you might want to consider taking IELTS instead of TOEFL.
 Again, the reason is closely related to the test content.
-IELTS is jointly conducted by the University of Cambridge ESOL Examinations, British council and IDP Education Australia.
+IELTS is jointly conducted by the University of Cambridge ESOL Examinations, British Council, and IDP Education Australia.
 It predominantly focuses on testing a student’s understanding of UK English.
 The listening section consists of audio clips that are in Australian, UK or other European accents.
-TOEFL vs IELTS

 Apart from these major factors, the following minor considerations in terms of format may also help you make the right choice.

 - The primary difference between IELTS and TOEFL lies in the way speaking capabilities are tested.
-IELTS requires you to speak to a human voice, and there is a real time communication happening between the examiner and the examinee.
-TOEFL necessitates you answer into a microphone and the conversation is recorded and subsequently reviewed by a panel of examiners.
+IELTS requires you to speak to a human voice, and there is a real-time communication happening between the examiner and the examinee.
+TOEFL necessitates your answer into a microphone and the conversation is recorded and subsequently reviewed by a panel of examiners.
 So if you prefer actual conversation instead of speaking to a computer then you should choose IELTS.
 Moreover, students who face speaking challenges such as stammering or stuttering may choose IELTS.
 Since the IELTS speaking test is a face to face conversation, the speaking disability would most probably be noticed and accounted for.
-In TOEFL test however, the student’s speaking challenge may go unnoticed and be considered as a skill related problem.
+In the TOEFL test, however, the student’s speaking challenge may go unnoticed and be considered as a skill related problem.